-An easy way to connect a radio to a computer using a Signalink is to use the UZ7HO Soundmodem program1).
+An easy way to connect a radio to a computer using a Signalink is to use the UZ7HO Soundmodem program (see the Packet How-To for more information).
 But another really good program UZ7HO has is EasyTerm, which allows you to connect to another station and send specific commands to it.